Skip to main content

 Source: Milled

-8. Make your VIPs feel special
+7. Make your VIPs feel special on their preferred channels

 If you want to make your most loyal customers feel valued, consider offering them exclusive New Year’s deals.
-Think about how you can offer something unique to this group—whether it’s early access to a limited-edition product, a special discount, or even a sneak peek at what’s coming in the year ahead.
+Think about how you can offer something unique to this group, whether it’s early access to a limited-edition product, a special discount, or even a sneak peek at what’s coming in the year ahead.

 Here, see how skincare brand Rebels Refinery uses SMS to reward their top customers on New Year’s.
 With phrases like “EARLY DROP VIP SMS,” “limited edition,” “extremely limited,” and “early access,” they make it impossible to mistake this offer as anything but ultra-exclusive.